 Making sure your medical insurance to travel to USA is valid

-So here’s a couple pointers for completing your quote.
+So here are a couple pointers for completing your quote.

 Being fit to travel